 smaller, more compact, and with less suckering and spreading, better winter hardiness, and excellent disease resistance.
 We currently have Lotty’s Love, Frau Dagmar Hartopp, Snow, Dwarf, and Foxy varieties of the Pavement series.
 Pollinators are huge fans of all roses, but seem to flock to these rugosas in particular.

 So as you can see, there is an extensive variety of roses to choose from.
 And we hope we’ve selected some of the best options for you in color, habit, and vigor.
-Come on by to shop the collections and see them in person.
+Come on by to shop the collections and see our roses for 2021.
 And remember: A rose is not just a rose is not just a rose.